Jill Carr named dean of students

-Dr. Edward Whipple, vice president for student affairs, said, “I am very much looking forward to Jill's continuing involvement in the lives of our students, staff and faculty.
+Announcing the appointment, Dr. Edward Whipple, vice president for student affairs, said, “I am very much looking forward to Jill's continuing involvement in the lives of our students, staff and faculty.
 She has contributed, during her tenure at Bowling Green, to making this institution one of the finest in the country for undergraduate education—both in and out of the classroom.”

 After earning her master's degree in college student personnel from BGSU in 1976, Carr became a residence hall director on campus.
 She was manager of Harshman Quadrangle in 1977-78 and director of Offenhauer Hall from 1978-80, when she became assistant director of housing.